Menu

 What does “accessible at the point of care” mean?

-A core principle of ECDS reporting is that the information needed to successfully deliver the highest-quality care must be available (e.g., through EHR-generated quality reports, electronic portals or automatically generated fax notifications) to the health care team responsible for managing a member’s health.
+A core principle of ECDS reporting is that the information needed to successfully deliver the highest-quality care must be available (e.g., through EHR-generated quality reports, electronic portals or automated electronic notifications) to the health care team responsible for managing a member’s health.
 For ECDS reporting, performance data should be available to care teams upon request.
 Organizations meet this requirement if they are able to provide the requested information (e.g., phone, secure email, direct feed, provider portal, file request) to providers who are treating their members.
 Organizations should have documented processes for tracking these requests to be reviewed as part of the HEDIS audit.

 How are data transmitted between the plan and the point of care?